EveOfMaly/reddit-sinatra-clone/notes.md

 2. Associations
     User
-     A user has many POST
+     A user has many Posts
-     A user many SUBS
+     A user many Subs

     Sub
-    A Sub belongs to a Post
+    A Sub belongs to a User
     A Sub has many Posts through PosTSubs
       Has many Post Subs